• Skip to primary navigation

 • Peel the raw mango and chop into cubes.

-• Chop coriander leaves, mint leaves and chillies.
+• Chop cilantro, mint leaves and chillies.

 • Take all the ingredients in a chutney jar or small blender.